ngrx/platform/docs/store/testing.md

+---
+# The documentation below is for NgRx versions 6.x and older.
+# Visit https://ngrx.io for the latest documentation.
+---

 # Testing

 ### Providing Store for testing

 Use the `StoreModule.forRoot` in your `TestBed` configuration when testing components or services that inject `Store`.

-* Reducing state is synchronous, so mocking out the `Store` isn't required.
+- Reducing state is synchronous, so mocking out the `Store` isn't required.
-* Use the `combineReducers` method with the map of feature reducers to compose the `State` for the test.
+- Use the `combineReducers` method with the map of feature reducers to compose the `State` for the test.
-* Dispatch actions to load data into the `Store`.
+- Dispatch actions to load data into the `Store`.

 my-component.ts

 ```ts
 import { Component, OnInit } from '@angular/core';
 import { Store, select } from '@ngrx/store';